adelodundamilare/user_mgt_app/README.md

 The language used was Dart, through the Flutter framework, Other top libraries include
 - providers, to manage state
 - dio: to make API calls
-- get_it: for dependency injection
+- getx: for dependency injection
+- get: miscellaneuos usage

 ## Development Requirements / Tools
 Make sure you install [flutter_sdk] and [dart] installed on your system, this can be installed based on your operating system